Position

 • Cons:

-• Physical demands, including long hours on feet
+• Physical demands, such as long hours of standing.

 What is the job outlook for a Tour Guide?